NetSecGroup5/KRACKLab/README.md

 > Reproduction of the step explained can and will expose the machine in which they are replicated to very harmful vulnerability.
 We discourage you to proceed, especially if YOU DON'T FULLY UNDERSTAND WHAT YOU ARE ABOUT TO DO.
 This guide is meant to be for research purposes ONLY.

 # Setup guides

+## Exercise 1
+> [!NOTE]
+> The behavior of this exercise could differ between Windows and Linux machines due to different behavior in socket management
+> Don't start the midm until the client successfully performed a complete handshake with the Access Point and its state is "Listening"

+The first exercise of the laboratory consisted in a guided simulation of the KRACK attack.
+This exerise does not require a particular setup: running the shell script ```start.sh``` will activate the three python scripts automatically.

 ## Exercise 2